-It is not always easy to detect if a child has a vision problem, in fact 1 in 20 preschoolers and 1 in 4 school-aged children has a vision problem.
+It is not always easy to detect if a child has a vision problem.
+Up to 1 in 17 young children, 1 in 5 preschool-aged children enrolled in Head Start, and 1 in 4 school-aged children has a vision problem that might otherwise go undiagnosed.
 Sometimes children have trouble seeing and don’t even realize they are seeing the world differently than others.
 Healthy vision is important for learning and success in school.
-For most children, 80% of learning happens visually.
 Vision problems can make it hard for children to read and learn, and unfortunately, many fall behind in school or show behavioral problems.

 To help you ensure that your baby has healthy vision during the first 12 months, follow along with these Vision Milestones.

 This form will help you recognize if your child needs to go to the eye doctor by covering different appearance, behavior, and complaint signs.

 Make Their Eyes Ready-Spanish

 Wondering how to make an eye doctor appointment for your child.
 Click the link below to check out our helpful graph.

 How to Make an Eye Doctor Appointment (Spanish)

 How to Make an Eye Doctor Appointment (Hmong)